sparkfun/SparkFun_RTK_Torch/README.md

 [*SparkFun RTK Torch in action (GPS-25662)*](https://www.sparkfun.com/products/25662)

+This repo primarily houses the RTK [hookup guide](https://docs.sparkfun.com/SparkFun_RTK_Torch/), datasheets, and firmware for the UM980.
+For the product manual for the RTK Torch, please see the [RTK Everywhere Product Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/).

 The RTK Torch is the latest and greatest generation RTK product from SparkFun Electronics and is your one-stop shop for high-precision geolocation and GIS needs.
 We compiled our wish list and got it all: tri-band reception, tilt compensation, and a built-in LoRa radio, all protected inside a waterproof housing.

 This repo houses the datasheets and technical information for the specific hardware devices inside RTK Torch.
 For the firmware, see [RTK Everywhere Firmware](https://github.com/sparkfun/SparkFun_RTK_Everywhere_Firmware).
 This repo also houses the Hookup Guide material.